pnp/blog/content/post/power-platform-extensibility/powerApps.md

 Read more: [Low-code canvas components](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/create-component)

-**Description**:  Components are reusable building blocks for canvas apps so that app makers can create custom controls to use inside an app, or across apps using a [component library](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/component-library).
+ Components are reusable building blocks for canvas apps so that app makers can create custom controls to use inside an app, or across apps using a [component library](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/component-library).
 Components can use advanced features such as custom properties  and enable complex capabilities.
 Canvas components can also be used in model-driven apps using custom pages and  component library: [Add  canvas components to a custom page in a model-driven app](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/page-canvas-components).

+### Constraints and limitations

-**Constraints and limitations**: You can't add a low-code component inside another low-code component, even when using different types of components.
+You can't add a low-code component inside another low-code component, even when using different types of components.
 [Component properties](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/component-properties) like Function, Action and Event are still experimental at the time of writing.

 [Known limitations](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/create-component#known-limitations)